RPGroup-PBoC/mscl_survival/doc/main/section_5_methods.md

 &nbsp;&nbsp;&nbsp;We used Bayesian inferential methods to compute this calibration factor taking measurement error and replicate-to-replicate variation into account.
 The resulting average cell area and calibration factor was used to convert the measured cell intensities from the osmotic shock experiments to cell copy number.
 The details of this inference are described in depth in the supplemental information.

 ### Logistic regression
-&nbsp; &nbsp; &nbsp; &nbsp;We used Bayesian inferential methods to find the most probable values of the coefficients and the appropriate credible regions and is described in detail in the supplement.
+&nbsp; &nbsp; &nbsp; &nbsp;We used Bayesian inferential methods to find the most probable values of the coefficients $\beta_0$ and $\beta_1$ and the appropriate credible regions and is described in detail in the supplement.
 Briefly, we used Markov chain Monte Carlo (MCMC) to sample from the log posterior distribution and took the most probable value as the mean of the samples for each parameter.
-The MCMC was performed using the Stan probabilistic programming language [@carpenter2017]and all models can be found on the GitHub repository
+The MCMC was performed using the Stan probabilistic programming language [@carpenter2017] and all models can be found on the GitHub repository
 (`http://github.com/rpgroup-pboc/mscl_survival`).

 ### Data and software availability